 Mammograms come at a later stage, that is, only if and when you do come across a lump while self-examination.
-It’s a clinical advice given by the concerned medical practitioner after checking the patient.
+It’s clinical advice given by the concerned medical practitioner after checking the patient.
 Therefore, it helps if you trust yourself and not get carried away by all that you read.

 Mammography is not recommended for anybody and everybody. it is used to rule out any malignancy.
-There are new imaging techniques apart from mammography that give you a hint if you require to be monitored or not.
+There are new imaging techniques apart from mammography that gives you a hint if you require to be monitored or not.

 Ask questions to your doctor and clarify your doubts if mammography is really going to benefit you.

 Breast cancer is something that people fear.
 The disfigurement that it causes if one has to get a breast removed, or even a part of the breast removed, can lead to trauma.
 The change in one’s appearance and how it changes one’s attitude towards oneself can often lead to depression.

 Confiding in your partner and family helps a great deal as that gives you the emotional support you require during such a crisis.

 Do not be obsessed that even a slight pain in the breast is going to be cancer if you do not belong to the high-risk group.